← Guides

 4. Advance every date

-Move a show to advancing and work through it: attach the promoter and venue from Contacts, fill the day sheet (load-in, soundcheck, doors, curfew), and generate the Technical Rider straight from the show data.
-Riders, day sheets, and settlement sheets all share via a secure link with optional password and expiry — see Documents & sharing.
+Move a show to advancing and work its Advancing tab: attach the promoter and venue from Contacts & crew, lock the deal (guarantee / % / split point), and fill the Itinerary (load-in, soundcheck, doors, curfew).
+Generate the Technical Rider straight from the show data and share it by secure link — see Advance a show with the venue and Documents & sharing.

 5. Assign crew